chetanaya/YouTubeSenseAI/README.md

 ## Features

-The application is divided into two main sections accessible via the sidebar navigation:
+The application is divided into three main sections accessible via the sidebar navigation:

 ### 1. YouTube Comment Analysis